RaviTriv/Linear-Regression/README.md

 Gradient Descent is a technique used to optimize our weight and bias values to get a minimal loss.

+To do this, we want the slope of our loss function at different points.

-We want to calculate the derivative of our loss function with respect to weight and bias.
+We will calculate the derivative of our loss function with respect to weight and bias.
 <br />
 $Loss = {(output - expected)^2 \over N }$ <br />
 <br />